momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: Remove all convenience methods from NPC entity backbone model
+Calls should only be made on the actual crafty entity
 #### BUG: slime sprite is off
 #### REFACTOR: ensure all events triggered are CapitalCased
 #### Generate a new smaller vocabulary for monsters